 Now that we know a submaximal level of exercise can be beneficial, what about if we increase the intensity to determine if it could be even more effective.
 Once you notice an increased vigor for life after incorporating strength training and mild cardio exercises into your fibormyalgia exercise plan, you should notice a higher quality of life, reduced depression and reduced pain .
 A type of exercise that is slightly higher in intensity but still manageable for all ages is a new trend sweeping the world: Nordic walking.
 Women were asked to participate in 2 45-minute sessions of Nordic walking weekly for a 15-week period to determine if pain levels were also improved.
 Pain levels substantially reduced in women compared to the control groups.

 If you think that a lower intensity work-out like Tai Chi, Yoga or Pilates could also improve your symptoms, I have some bad news for you.
 In another study to determine if a low cardio activity had any influence on your fibromyalgic discomfort, subjects practiced an exercise of their choice (in these three categories) for a 12-week period.
 It was determined that after this 12-week period, pain levels were reduced compared to the inactive group.
 After this 12-week period, even with continuous exercise, pain levels increased and returned to similar to baseline.

-A message to take home: make sure you are not taking the easy road when you are trying to find relief for your fibromyalgia.
+A message to take home: make sure you are not taking the easy road when you are trying to find relief for your fibromyalgia through exercise.